OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ![](context_path.png "width=500")

 :::hint
-The SemVer project provides a more robust regular expression [here](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string) that reliably captures the groups in a SemVer version.
+The SemVer project provides a more [robust regular expression](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string) that reliably captures the groups in a SemVer version.

 The regular expression with named capture groups is: